 Easy to Identify

-One of the most compelling reasons that police lights are red and blue is that this makes them easily identifiable as emergency vehicles.
+One of the most compelling reasons that a police led light bar is red and blue is that this makes them easily identifiable as emergency vehicles.
 However, it seems that there is some variance on the usage and regulation for using lights of this kind between states.

 One of the reasons that red lights tend to be preferred is that the longer light wave travels through fog and is easier to see during the day.
 However, blue light travels further, especially in the dark, so it makes sense to use both lights in tandem.
 No matter what time of the day the police vehicle is traveling, it should be visible from some distance.